Rakaa

 Rakaa Taylor (born June 18, 1972) better known by his stage names Rakaa, Rakaa Iriscience, and Iriscience, is a rapper from Los Angeles, California.
 He is a member of Dilated Peoples alongside Evidence and DJ Babu.

 Life and career

 His mother was a half Korean adoptee who was born in Korea during the Korean War and came to the United States at an early age.

+With Evidence and DJ Babu he formed Dilated Peoples, releasing their first single "Third Degree" in 1997 via ABB Records and their debut studio album The Platform in 2000.

 Rakaa released the solo debut album, Crown of Thorns, on Decon in 2010.
 It featured vocal contributions from Aloe Blacc, KRS-One, Chali 2na, Evidence, and Fashawn.
 It was produced by Exile, DJ Babu, Oh No, El-P, and The Alchemist.